Open to the Public

 This intensive weekend workshop offers multiple hands-on opportunities: weave on a loom, dye using natural dyestuffs over a fire, and embroider your handwoven cloth with your own hand-dyed yarn.
 No prior experience is required.

-This two-and-a-half day workshop will start with an optional behind-the-scenes tour with a textile curator to acquaint you with 18th-century embroidered objects found in Colonial Williamsburg’s textile collection.
+This two-and-a-half day workshop will start with a behind-the-scenes tour with a textile curator to acquaint you with 18th-century embroidered objects found in Colonial Williamsburg’s textile collection.
 These pieces will serve as inspiration for the work to follow.

 Directly after the behind-the-scenes tour, there will be a meet & greet in order for you to meet your instructors for the workshop in a relaxed and informal setting to help kickoff the weekend.